-- It's faster because once the logger is built at program start, it's a static class. - For the same reason you can't change the log level once configured.
-Use the dynamic approach of Standard Library Logging instead, if you need this feature.
+- It's faster because once the logger is built at program start; it's a static class. - For the same reason you can't change the log level once configured.
+Use the dynamic approach of Standard Library Logging instead, if you need this feature. - You can have (much) more fine-grained filtering by writing a simple processor.

 min_level (int) - The log level as an integer.
-You can use the constants from logging like logging.INFO or pass the values directly.
+You can use the constants from logging like logging.
+INFO or pass the values directly.
 See this table from the logging docs for possible values.